eleme/Amigo/README.md

    2. change code wherever you like & ./gradlew clean assembleRelease
    3. adb push .../build/outputs/apk/app-release.apk /sdcard/demo.apk
    4. kill Amigo demo by yourself & restart to check if your change works

+### retrieve hotfix file

+- make it simple, you just need a fully new apk

+- for user's network traffic's sake, you may just want to download a diff file [bspatch](https://github.com/eleme/bspatch) is an option for you

 license
 ====